polvora/Announcer/README.md

 ![Cvars Explained]    (https://bitbucket.org/Polvora/announcer/downloads/cvars_explained.png)

 ##### an_redirecturl
-Now the redirect URL, is a just an URL pointing to a site hosting [r.html](https://bitbucket.org/Polvora/announcer/downloads/r.html) which function is to receive the server IP, Port and Password as GET parameters and redirect the user to the server with a Steam Browser Protocol request (steam://connect/...), the reason to do this is because Steam doesn't allow Steam redirects inside its own site, it's dumb i know.
+Now the redirect URL is just an URL pointing to a site hosting [r.html](https://bitbucket.org/Polvora/announcer/downloads/r.html) which function is to receive the server IP, Port and Password as GET parameters and redirect the user to the server with a Steam Browser Protocol request (steam://connect/...), the reason to do this is because Steam doesn't allow Steam redirects inside its own site, it's dumb i know.

 For example if you host r.html in your dropbox public folder, you would have: